thorirv15/WhatsTheWeather/README.md

 # Whats The Weather
 An app that displays the weather forcast in detail for the next 5 days.
-Forcasts can be searched by city name or coordinates(lat and long).
+Forcasts can be searched by city name or coordinates (lat,long).

 # Version
 1.0.0